 One of the top three races of the Spring Carnival is the W.S.
 Cox Plate.

-The top echelon of Thoroughbreds compete for one of the largest purses on the schedule.
-Many of the best horses in history have established legendary status as a result of winning the plate.
+The top echelons of Thoroughbreds compete for one of the largest purses on the schedule.
+Many of the best horses in history have established legendary status because of winning the plate.

 The Group 1 Weight For Age race following the Caulfield Cup, leading up to the Melbourne Cup, is held in the last part of October at Moonee Valley Racecourse just outside Melbourne, it is named to honour founder W.S.
 Cox.

 It is generally considered as one of the three primary events on the Australian racing calendar, along with being second only to the Melbourne Cup for Victoria's top prize status.

 One of the unique aspects of the Cox Plate is that it is run over an intriguing distance of 2040 metres.

 Another is that the track features a straight of less than 200 metres making for a very tight loop that places a premium on horses that are able to run well in the turns.

 Finally, it is the sole track in Victoria with a mesh-reinforced turf known as StrathAyr.